wangyu-/tinyfecVPN/README.md

 For Windows and MacOS You can run TinyFecVPN inside [this](https://github.com/wangyu-/udp2raw-tunnel/releases/download/20170918.0/lede-17.01.2-x86_virtual_machine_image_with_udp2raw_pre_installed.zip) 7.5mb virtual machine image.

+Need root or at least CAP_NET_ADMIN permission to run, for creating tun device.

 # How doest it work

 TinyFecVPN uses FEC(Forward Error Correction) to reduce packet loss rate, at the cost of addtional bandwidth.
 The algorithm for FEC is called Reed-Solomon.